Sentiment Analysis in SEO: A Comprehensive Guide for Marketers

 • A technology company might use an innovative and forward-thinking tone.

 • Avoid overly promotional or aggressive language.
-This can alienate readers, as mentioned earlier.
+This can alienate readers.

 • Focus instead on providing valuable information.
 Offer solutions to your audience's problems.